brnt-toast/Everything-Hello-World/README.md

 # Hello World in Everything I Care About

-quite literally nothing but hello-world
+quite literally nothing but hello-world.

+this repo exists as language tracker, reference, as well as to makes sure VSCode is configured.

 ## Programming Languages